Storyblok Raises $80M Series C - Read News

 However, your developers also need robust features, including the ability to choose the frameworks and tools that fit a particular use case and that can help them deliver content to multiple channels.
 Unfortunately, the problem with a WYSIWYG CMS, like other traditional CMS solutions, is that omnichannel content delivery and robust developer-friendly features aren’t readily available.
 Luckily, a headless CMS can provide the best of both worlds and keep both developers and marketers happy.

-Section titled What is a WYSIWYG CMS?
 What is a WYSIWYG CMS?

 WYSIWYG is an acronym for What You See Is What You Get, and a WYSIWYG CMS is a content management system equipped with a WYSIWYG editor to simplify creating and editing content.